-COUNSELING AND TESTING SERVICES at CSU is the only mental health facility on this urban campus.
+THE COUNSELING CENTERat CSU is the only mental health facility on this urban campus.
 The Counseling Center’s mission is to provide “comprehensive counseling and psychological services designed to promote the academic success and personal well-being of the CSU community.”
 Services provided to the campus community include individual, couple, and group counseling and psychotherapy; psychiatric services; outreach presentations and on-going seminars or workshops; emergency and crisis response; and consultations.
 Several staff members also teach and serve on University committees.

-The CSU Counseling Center is centrally located on the 12th floor of Rhodes Tower.
-The facility includes ten offices, a group room, a reception area, and a waiting area.
-The University’s Testing Center is administratively connected to the Counseling Center and is adjacent to the Center.
-The north facing offices, which students are sometimes able to use have a view of Lake Erie.
+The CSU Counseling Center is located on the second floor of the Union Building at 1836 Euclid Ave.
+The facility includes thirteen offices, a group room, a reception area, a kitchen and a waiting area.
+The University’s Testing Center is administratively connected to the Counseling Center and is located in Rhodes Tower West.

 The Counseling Center Clientele are primarily CSU students.
 Counseling and psychiatric services are offered exclusively to students, while assessment, referral, and consultation services are provided to CSU faculty and staff as well.
 Faculty and staff are also welcome to participate in workshop and group offerings.
 The student clients range in age from 17 to 70 with an average age of 28.
 They come to the Counseling Center with a wide range of issues, but the majority of students present with personal concerns related to feelings of depression; anxiety and stress; relationship and family concerns; and identity and existential concerns.
 Students also present, to a lesser extent, with concerns about sexual and physical abuse and harassment; eating and weight concerns; substance abuse concerns; and academic or vocational concerns.
 More than one quarter of the student clients identify themselves as belonging to an ethnic minority group; the majority are female.